eCommerce

 Finding the Right C2C Platform

 The most challenging thing about customer-to-customer eCommerce is finding a platform that can handle all the functionality of a robust marketplace yet not cost millions of dollars to purchase and take years to set up.
 Clarity eCommerce offers such a platform, one that costs a fraction of what most global marketplaces cost.
-It can also be set up in weeks or months instead of the years you might spend waiting on other C2C software platforms, all while handling millions of SKUs and tens of thousands of buyers and sellers.

 It allows sellers to set up and brand their stores, upload and customize their pricing for both products and services, report on sales, track shipments, and much more.
 If needed, our platform can provide a multilingual, multi-currency model as well.